michaelmangelsdorf/Sonne8/README.md

 Writing to the S (Serial) register puts that byte into a shift-register for serialization.
 The CSO signal ("clock serial out") shifts out one bit on the MOSI line.
 Reading from S yields the currently deserialized byte in the shift-register.
 The CSI signal ("clock serial in") shifts in one bit from the MISO line.
 The SCH and SCL signals respectively toggle the serial master clock high or low.

+## Global and Local regions

+Addresses 128-135 are referred to as G0-G7 (G for global) in the assembler mnemonic for register-memory transfer instructions.
+Addresses 192-199 are referred to as L0-L7 (L for local) in the assembler mnemonic for register-memory transfer instructions.

 ## Leave and Enter